harness/developer-hub/docs/service-reliability-management/use-service-reliability-management/error-tracking-category/error-tracking-in-srm.md

 The Automated Root Cause (ARC) screen provides a powerful mechanism to get to the root of events in production and staging environments.

-To view the ARC screen, on the Events List, select an event.
+To view the ARC screen, do the following:

+1. On the Events List, select an event.
 The ARC screen for that event appears.

 ![View ARC screen](./static/et-quickstart-open-arc.png)